$5,271.00 - $7,082.00 Monthly

 Qualifications

-• Bachelor’s degree or higher from an accredited institution whose accreditation is recognized by the U.S. Department of Education or the Council for Higher Education Accreditation or a foreign Equivalent.
+Bachelors Degree from an accredited college whose accreditation is recognized by the U.S. Department of Education or the Council for Higher Education Accreditation (CHEA), or a foreign equivalent.

-• Experience and understanding of evidence-based treatment delivery practices.
+Professional experience and understanding of evidenced-based treatment delivery practices.

-• Professional experience using OMNI/SharePoint or other incarcerated individual tracking systems.
+Professional experience using OMNI, SharePoint, OnBase, and other DOC tracking systems.

 Supplemental Information